 Some management options are more feasible than others.
 The national park system includes many types of sites, a range of ownership and management approaches.
-When many people think of national parks, they think of the large and mostly natural parks like Yosemite and Yellowstone.
-However, the national park system includes many other types of sites.
 Some NPS parks are small historic sites located in urban areas, perhaps relying on partnerships, with little, if any, federal landownership or management.
 Other NPS sites are large natural areas where park agencies cooperate to conserve land and provide public services.
 The NPS also offers grant and technical assistance programs that help local communities achieve their goals for conservation and recreation.